wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-export.md

 - [Azure Preview Portal](/documentation/articles/sql-database-export)
 - [PowerShell](/documentation/articles/sql-database-export-powershell)

-This article shows how to manually export a BACPAC of your SQL database with the [Azure preview portal](https://manage.windowsazure.cn).
+This article provides directions for exporting a BACPAC of your Azure SQL database with the [Azure preview portal](https://manage.windowsazure.cn).

 A BACPAC is a .bacpac file that contains a database schema and data.
 For details, see Backup Package (.bacpac) in [Data-tier Applications](https://msdn.microsoft.com/zh-cn/library/ee210546.aspx).